Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC: Observables

 In a full matrix element squared, one would get CP angle $\alpha$ independent and dependent terms.
 Here we are only interested in $\alpha$ dependent terms.
 The decay distribution for this process contains a triple product correlation like the ones we have listed in Table~\ref{tab:obs} which one can get after summing over all the fermion spins in terms of $\epsilon_{\mu\nu\rho\sigma}p_{\tau^-}^\mu p_{\tau^+}^\nu p_{\pi^-}^\rho p_{\pi^+}^\sigma$.
 Here we have replaced neutrino momentum by $p_{\nu_\tau}=p_\tau - p_{\pi}$.

 We consider two different frames to study these momentum correlations.
-Observables $\mathcal O_1$ has been defined in $\tau^+\tau^-$ zero momentum frame (ZMF) in which both $\tau^+$ and $\tau^-$ are back-to-back (also known as ``Higgs rest frame'').
+Observables $\mathcal O_1$ have been defined in $\tau^+\tau^-$ zero momentum frame (ZMF) in which both $\tau^+$ and $\tau^-$ are back-to-back (also known as ``Higgs rest frame'').
 In the ZMF frame, due to the large difference in the Higgs boson mass and the $\tau$ lepton mass, the $\tau^\pm$ are highly boosted leading to highly collimated decay products along the direction of $\tau^\pm$ momentum.
 This brings in some difficulty to reconstruct momenta of each particle in the event and hinders the prospects of performing angular analysis in such a frame.
 To get around these setbacks, we also define a peculiar frame where one part of the scalar product, constructed using tau momenta or tau decay product momenta, is in the ZMF frame while the second part is constructed in $\tau^\pm$ rest frames (denoted as `prime' frame).
+In addition, the polarization is a frame dependent quantity and it depends on the Lorentz boost of the observable.
+Although there is no unique way that decides the frame, we have constructed some of our observables in the prime frame in order to extract the polarization information maximally.
 Observables $\mathcal O_{2,3,4}$ are defined in this frame and the superscript $h$ or $\tau$ in the expression is to mark the corresponding rest frame.
-Note that one of the observable $O_{2}$ was first introduced in~\cite{Berge:2008wi}, where efficiency was studied along with effects of cuts and smearing.
+Note that one of the observable $\mathcal O_{2}$ was first introduced in~\cite{Berge:2008wi}, where efficiency was studied along with effects of cuts and smearing.
 Our results are consistent with that study.
-In addition we also present an asymmetry as a function of the CP phase.
+In addition, we also present an asymmetry as a function of the CP phase.